 Each area of Houston has its own pros and cons, and many are associated with specific styles of housing.
 Proximity to the workplace and schools in Houston should also be considered when choosing a place to put down roots.
 Rush-hour traffic can be treacherous and students attend public schools based on catchment zones, so parents often look in the areas around good schools.

 After picking an area to live in, finding a rental property in Houston is a matter of looking through listings, attending viewings and applying for tenancy.
 With its robust rental market, many realtors in Houston have departments that cater to the letting population.
 Expats can consult one of these professionals or choose to look for a place on their own.

-Many locals insist that newspapers are still the best place to find rentals and it’s also worth looking at online listings since they’re updated regularly.
+Many locals insist that newspapers are still the best place to find rentals.
+It’s also worth looking at online listings since they’re updated regularly.

-Expats shouldn’t count out driving through an area either, since sale and rental signs constantly materialise on front lawns and in front of apartment buildings.
+Expats shouldn’t count out driving through an area either, since 'for sale' and 'to rent' signs constantly materialise on front lawns and in front of apartment buildings.
 This is often the best way to find a property which hasn’t yet made it onto formal listings.

 Renting property in Houston